Apply now for the £3,000 travelling award to the US or Commonwealth.

-The English Speaking Union (ESU) and CILIP invite applications for the Travelling Librarian Award, from UK library and information professionals who are personal members of CILIP.
-The Award is usually around £3000 to cover flights and some accommodation.
+The Travelling Librarian Award is awarded by CILIP and the English Speaking Union (ESU) for UK library and information professionals who are personal members of CILIP.
+The Award is £3,000 to cover flights and some accommodation within the US and the Commonwealth.
 The successful candidate is free to put together their own programme of visits although help and advice will be available.

 A professional development opportunity

 The English-Speaking Union aims to strengthen international understanding through a variety of cultural and educational programmes and scholarships.
 As part of its international policy, CILIP aims to provide opportunities for members to enrich their professional lives by sharing experience and expertise with overseas colleagues.